 We recently read the cute kids book, Pete the Cat: Rocking in my School Shoes.
-Big Brother made a ‘Stepping into 2nd Grade‘ craft to go along with the book and Little Sister made this fun shoe print craft.
+Big Brother made a 'Stepping into 2nd Grade' craft to go along with the book and Little Sister made this fun shoe print craft.
+It's perfect to mark the 1st day of school - especially for kindergartners and pre-k.

 *This post contains Amazon affiliate links to the products mentioned.
 Please read or full disclosure policy here.